If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 In the level metadata there are time trial values set for the boss stages, even though they do not have time trials in-game.
 The values for these are all the same, with sapphire being 35:05, gold being 27:05 and platinum being 23:03.

-Unused Atlasphere Character Entry
+Atlasphere Character Entry

 In the character array for the atlasphere levels is an unused entry named "BONXBONX".
 Selecting it will allow you to play as a version of Crash with green pants instead of blue, used in the Atlasphere multiplayer mode whenever Player 2 selects Crash.
 It has no icon graphic.

-Unused Text Coloring bit
+Unused Text Coloring Bit

 Within the text engine, hex byte 0x02 can change the text to a white color, however, the only places white text appears is in text whose colors alternate, such as menu screens to show the currently-selected option.
 This therefore renders this byte unused because the color for the menu selector is programmatically changed.